 (sets high-flow 2 threshold as nnnn.nnn (rate-of-flow units, eg GPM)

 Here are some application photos from the City of Boone, Iowa:

-Are you interested or do you have a similar application?
+Are you interested?… or perhaps you have a similar application?
 Don’t hesitate to call.
 We’ll be glad to discuss the solution in more detail.

 City personnel are alerted to the leak condition by a red alarm indication lamp.